 You can cook potatoes, green peas either in a pressure cooker or in a cooking vessel.

-If you're cooking them in a cooking vessel, then cook green peas until they are half done using 1 cup of water and salt.
+If you're cooking them in a cooking vessel, then first cook green peas until they are half done using 1 cup of water and salt.
 Then add in potatoes and cook them together until green peas and the potatoes are almost done and soft.

 Find more Konkani cuisine curry recipes here.